EarthSystemDiagnostics/hamstr/README.md

+---
-# baconr: An rstan implementation of the Bayesian Age-Depth model *Bacon* (Blaauw and Christen, 2011).
+title: "baconr: An rstan implementation of the Bayesian Age-Depth model *Bacon* (Blaauw and Christen, 2011)."
+output:
+  html_document:
+    keep_md: yes
+---

 -------------------------------